siggiarni/memos/vim.md

 We can open the file explorer window with the `:edit {path}` command by supplying a directory name

 `:e.`
-Open file explorer for current working directory”
+Open file explorer for current working directory

 `:E`
-Open file explorer for the directory of the active buffe”
+Open file explorer for the directory of the active buffer

+:vsp . = Open a vertial split file explorer.

+:Vex = Open in vertical split at directory of current file

+% = Create a new file in file explorer.

+d = Create a new directory in file explorer.

+R = rename the file/directory under the cursor

+D = Delete the file/directory under the cursor

 ## Window management